rahulc07/cross-sh-tucana/README.md

-# cross-sh
+# cross-sh-tucana
-A Universal set of scripts to build cross compilers
+A Universal set of scripts to build cross compilers (FOR TUCANA ONLY)

 This builds a linux cross toolchain from scratch for basically and architecture and a variety of C libraries.